 - Damp Cloth

-Using Baking Soda and Vinegar to Clean your Oven: Home Based DIY Hack
+How To Clean Your Oven Using Baking Soda and Vinegar ?-Based DIY Hack

-- Take a small bowl and prepare a mixture of baking soda and water.
-Mix about ½ a cup of baking soda and 2-3 tablespoons of water to obtain a paste that spreads easily.
+Take a small bowl and prepare a mixture of baking soda and water.
+Mix about ½ a cup of baking soda and a few tablespoons of water to obtain a paste that spreads easily.
 Depending upon the size of your oven you can double the recipe.
 Remember, you need to coat the entire oven with this paste, so prepare a generous amount.

-- Allow the baking soda paste to sit on the inner chamber of the oven for at least 10-12 hours.
-Allowing it to work overnight is also fine.
+Allow the baking soda paste to sit on the inner chamber of the oven for at least 10-12 hours.
+You could also leave it overnight.

-- To clean the exterior body, knobs, and display panel of the oven uses a mixture of vinegar and water in the ratio of 1:1.
+To clean the exterior body, knobs, and display panel of the oven use a mixture of vinegar and water in a ratio of 1:1.
 Spray the mixture and wipe it off with a clean rag.
 Rub till you have a spotless and sparkling oven body.

 Using Store-Bought Cleaning Supplies for a Clean and Fresh Oven